uriziv17/LemonGallery/README.md

-# My Lemon Gallery
+# 🍋Uri Ziv's Lemon Gallery🍋

 Welcome to **My Lemon Gallery**!
-This is a video gallery dedicated to showcasing the best memes and music mashups.
+This is a video gallery dedicated to showcasing my best memes and music mashups.

 ## Features